xdubois-57/iwanttobe.be-paid/DESIGN.md

 - Standardized dropdown styling across the application
 - Consistent interactive states for form elements
 - Improved mobile responsiveness
+- Consistent styling in dark mode across all UI elements

+#### SEO and Marketing:
+- Added comparison table on the "Why Us" page highlighting advantages over other payment solutions
+- Added meta tags with descriptions and keywords focusing on concrete use cases
+- Implemented structured data markup using JSON-LD for better search engine understanding
+- Added Google site verification meta tag

+#### Legal Protection:
+- Added a disclaimer footer to all pages in all supported languages
+- Clarified that QR Transfer is not liable for any financial losses
+- Explained that all payments are processed by banks, not QR Transfer

 Last updated: 2025-04-08